Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 - Fresh lemon juice - Stir it in at the end, if desired, for additional acidity, especially if you are not adding white wine.
 The lemon juice is not pictured.

-- Grated vegan Parmesan cheese - I love Violife's vegan Just Like Parmesan (not sponsored, I really like this product!).
+- Grated vegan Parmesan cheese - I love Violife's vegan Just Like Parmesan (not sponsored, I like this product!).

 See the recipe card for exact quantities.